Revision of December 14, 2020

 Meetings of the Executive Committee shall be convened by the President.
 A third of the members of the Executive Committee may also request the convening of a meeting.

 Meetings shall take place at the seat of the Society or at any other place designated by the President.
+The Executive Committee may also hold its meetings and take decisions in a virtual meeting (conference call, videoconference, etc.).

 Notice of a session of the Executive Committee shall be sent to its members at least 20 days prior to the scheduled time for the session.